zupo/peps/pep-0xxx.rst

 4. Specifying TLS cipher suites.
 There is currently no code for doing this in the standard library: instead, the standard library uses OpenSSL cipher suite strings.
+5. Specifying application-layer protocols that can be negotiated during the TLS handshake.
+6. Specifying TLS versions.
-5. Reporting errors to the caller, currently implemented by the `SSLError`_ class in the ``ssl`` module.
+7. Reporting errors to the caller, currently implemented by the `SSLError`_ class in the ``ssl`` module.

 While it is technically possible to define (2) in terms of (3), for the sake of